The Manitowoc and Two Rivers area is a little-known gem in Wisconsin.

-At Beerntsens, you can grab a few chocolates or perhaps some rock candy to go.
+At Beerntsens, you can grab a few chocolates or some rock candy.
 Or you can take a seat and enjoy a sundae served in an old-fashioned ice cream glass.

 The decor is stunning, with dark stained wood all around.
 The cute booths in the back will make you feel like you traveled back in time.

 Cedar Crest Ice Cream Factory and Parlor – aka “The Big Cow”

 While you can’t tour the factory, the real draw at Cedar Crest is the delicious ice cream and the “big cow” in front of the building.